igingu/ethereum-notes/EVM/How opcodes and bytecode works.md

   * GT - Pop b.
 Pop a.
 Push (a > b ?
 1 : 0)
   * CALLDATALOAD - Pop idx.
 Push msg.data[idx:idx+32]
   * AND - Pop a.
 Pop b.
 Push a && b (binary).
+* 5 gas
+  * MOD - Pop a.
+Pob b.
+Push a % b.
 * 10 gas
   * JUMPI - Pop destination.
 Pop condition.
 Jump to destination if condition is true.
 * [A3 gas](https://github.com/wolflo/evm-opcodes/blob/main/gas.md#a7-sstore)